varnish/Varnish-Book/varnish_book.rst

 .. container:: handout

    When performing this exercise, try to see if you can spot the patterns.
-   There are many levels of cache on the web, and you have to consider them besides Varnish.
+   There are many levels of cache on the web, and you have to consider them in addition to your Varnish installation.
    If it has not happened already, it is likely that the local cache of your browser will confuse you at least a few times through this course.
    When that happens, pull up ``varnishlog``, ``varnishstat`` and another browser, or use client mock-ups in ``varnishtest`` instead of browsers.